 Heading Description Port Number Number of the port.
+Number of the port.
 Username Any user name or the name of the port established by the PORT NAME characteristic.
-Note: Any port having the user name 'access session in progress. he user name "(Remote)" designates a remotess.
+Note: Any port having the user name "(Remote)" designates a remote-access session in progress.
 Status Status of the port, which n can be one of the following: Connected Port is connected to a service.
 Connecting Port is attempting to connect to a service.
 Disconnected Session was terminated while dormant.
 Disconnecting Session is disconnecting from a service.
 Signal Wait The port failed to assert the DSR signal during a signal check controlled connection attempt.
 Idle Port is not is use.
 Local Mode Port is logged into the access server and is in local mode.
 Locked The user has entered the LOCK command to LOCK the port.
 Service Name of the user's current session.